Learning for life at Dubai’s Arcadia Preparatory School

 “By offering our students the option of attending teacher-led homework clubs as part of the ELP we aim to alleviate some of the hectic after-school rushing around, something I’m sure will be appreciated by ultra-busy working parents in particular,” adds Graham.

-In recognition of Dubai’s linguistically diverse environment, The Arcadia Preparatory School will also be making special provision for its non-native English speaking pupils who may require additional support in order to optimise their learning journey.
+In recognition of Dubai’s linguistically diverse environment, The Arcadia Preparatory School will also be making special provision for its non-native English speaking students who may require additional support in order to optimise their learning journey.
 Specific classes will be held for teaching English as an Additional Language (EAL) to foster inclusivity.
-Classes will be small with a maximum of 12 pupils and will provide targeted teaching to enable EAL learners to make rapid progress in mastering English fluency – again at no extra cost to parents.
+Classes will be small with a maximum of 12 students and will provide targeted teaching to enable EAL learners to make rapid progress in mastering English fluency – again at no extra cost to parents.

 “It’s all part of our commitment to offering parents the very best British-style education for their children via a unique, all-inclusive price package which includes uniforms, text books and extra-curricular activities – alongside all academic tuition – in one single yearly fee.”

-The Arcadia Preparatory School is set to open in August 2016 in Dubai’s Jumeirah Village Triangle and will offer the National Curriculum for England to pupils studying from Foundation Stage One to Key Stage Two.
+The Arcadia Preparatory School is set to open in August 2016 in Dubai’s Jumeirah Village Triangle and will offer the National Curriculum for England to students studying from Foundation Stage One to Key Stage Two.

 About The Arcadia Preparatory School

-The Arcadia Preparatory School, located in Dubai’s Jumeirah Village Triangle, offers the National Curriculum for England to pupils studying from Foundation Stage 1 (nursery) to Key Stage 2 (year 6).
+The Arcadia Preparatory School, located in Dubai’s Jumeirah Village Triangle, offers the National Curriculum for England to students studying from Foundation Stage 1 (nursery) to Key Stage 2 (year 6).
 Due to open in August 2016, the community-focused school aspires to be one of the leading British primary schools in the world by instilling into students a lifelong passion for learning, and by nurturing innovation and the pursuit of excellence amongst the teaching staff.

 The Arcadia Preparatory School is the first in a series of community-based schools delivering the vision of Mohan Valrani and the Al Shirawi Group.
 As the Chairman of the school, Valrani is an avid believer in providing the very best education for future generations.